-Many of us are seeking the flexibility and freedom of remote working without being tied down to fixed term memberships.
-The rise of free workspaces is starting to accommodate for much of the needs of this growing community of digital nomads, entrepreneurs and freelancers.
+Many of us are seeking the flexibility and freedom of remote working without being tied down to fixed-term memberships.
+The rise of free workspaces is starting to accommodate much of the needs of this growing community of digital nomads, entrepreneurs and freelancers.
 Having done our fair bit of working from coffee shops, cafes, hotels, public and coworking spaces as we launched Othership, we decided to let you know some of our favourites.

 Below are 10 of the best free spaces to cowork from in London, measured on atmosphere, community, location, and noise levels.

 - New Road Hotel

 - Hart Shoreditch

 1. New Road Hotel – Aldgate East

 At New Road Hotel you walk in from the bustling East End market shops of Whitechapel, made famous by Jack the Ripper, and are immediately welcomed by a stylish interior and smiling faces from reception.
 This hotel, owned by celebrity TV chef Marco Pierre White, is a secret jewel of East London, and only a short walk to Shoreditch and The City.

 From a workspace perspective, New Road Hotel made the list not only for its beautiful design and oasis of style in a developing part of London but because it also offers a plethora of workspace solutions with an open lounge, semi-private area and exquisite kitchen styled meeting room adaptable to boardroom and theatre layouts.